copypasteearth/GooglePlayDeveloperMap/README.md

 gs://pubsite_prod_rev_14260973602865971339

-and enter your package name and the month and year in settings and youre good to go!!!
+and enter your package names with a comma inbetween each

+enter the month and year in settings and youre good to go!!!